dubsalot/vscode-container-demo/README.md

 # Have Fun and Experiment
-Note that you can also try Ctrl+Shift+p -> [Remote Containers: Open Repository in Container Volume](https://code.visualstudio.com/docs/remote/containers#_quick-start-open-a-git-repository-or-github-pr-in-an-isolated-container-volume)
+Note that you can also try Ctrl/Cmd+Shift+p -> [Remote Containers: Open Repository in Container Volume](https://code.visualstudio.com/docs/remote/containers#_quick-start-open-a-git-repository-or-github-pr-in-an-isolated-container-volume)

 Microsoft has provided [samples that you can try](https://code.visualstudio.com/docs/remote/containers#_quick-start-try-a-development-container)